 Johnnie Calloway Shields is the sister of Hattie Lynn King, the mother of fight promoter Don King and the late Joesph Lynn (actor) .

-The Shields Brothers Senior’s last performance (1970’s).
+The Shields Brothers Senior’s last performance (the 1970’s).
 The Shields Brothers were frequent guest singers on gospel radio and traveled across the country on the Gospel Quartet circuit.
-They were know for their sweet harmonious voices and sang consistently for 70 years.
+They were known for their sweet harmonious voices and sang consistently for 70 years.

 Pictured here (1940’s) with a trophy won in a competition for enunciation, appearance, stage performance and harmony, The Jubilee Four were a group of two sets of brothers and a neighbor, who began singing together in Cleveland, Ohio in the 1930’s.
 The group sang together until three of the members were drafted to serve in World War II.
 The members included, Clifford Phelps, William Phelps, Eugene Ross, Johnny Shields and Claude Shields Jr. They were later renamed The Shields Brothers.